mattmakai/strategy-notes/README.md

 strategy-notes
 ==============

-notes from studying corporate strategy, such as works by Michael Porter
+Notes from studying corporate strategy, such as works by Michael Porter